asadadnan11/kpi-forecasting-for-media-campaigns/README.md

 - **Automated Reporting**: Build dashboards for continuous monitoring
 - **A/B Testing Framework**: Integrate experimental design capabilities

-## 📝 Academic Context & Limitations
+## Academic Context & Limitations

-> **🎓 ACADEMIC SIMULATION**: This project is designed as a **graduate-level business school simulation** using entirely synthetic data.
+> **ACADEMIC SIMULATION**: This project is designed as a **graduate-level business school simulation** using entirely synthetic data.
 All campaign data, performance metrics, and optimization results are artificially generated for educational purposes.
 >
-> **⚠️ IMPORTANT LIMITATIONS**:
+> **IMPORTANT LIMITATIONS**:
 > - Results do not reflect real marketing campaign performance
 > - Efficiency gains and cost savings are theoretical calculations based on synthetic data
 > - Real-world implementation would face additional challenges (market dynamics, competitive responses, data quality issues)